Iridis Student Project contest 2018 - a chance to present your work and win a prize

 - A brief overview of the project and its goals (two to three paragraphs)

 - An image illustrating the research subject with a caption

 - The name of supervisor and other team members if applicable.

 This summary should take into account the objectives listed above and should be an introduction to the topic, with an explanation of the role played by computation.
 It must be accessible to a non-expert audience.

-The preferred form of the project description is a project entry on the CMG website (this manual explains how to create a project).
-You can see a number of other research projects in this alphabetically sorted list (or sorted by topic).
+The preferred form of the project description is a project entry on the CMG website (this page explains how to create a project).
+Exemplar projects can be seen here and here.
+All projects on the site can be seen here.

 If you would like to take part in the competition but consider your work confidential or prefer not to submit a project to the CMG pages, please inquire about alternative submission methods by emailing firstname.lastname@example.org.

 If you have already created such a project page about your work in the past and would like to enter your project as a candidate for the contest, you can simply email the URL (see 'Submission deadline').